-At September 30, 2023, the College reported a liability of \$4,609,255 for its proportionate share of the collective net OPEB liability.
-The collective net OPEB liability was measured as of September 30, 2022, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of September 30, 2021.
-The College's proportion of the collective net OPEB liability was based on a projection of the College's long-term share of contributions to the OPEB plan relative to the projected contributions of all participating employers, actuarially determined.
-At September 30, 2022, the College's proportion was 0.264527% which was an increase of 0.010903% from its proportion measured as of September 30, 2021.
+At September 30, 2024, the College reported a liability of \$4,567,968 for its proportionate share of the collective Net OPEB liability.
+The collective Net OPEB liability was measured as of September 30, 2023, and the total OPEB liability used to calculate the Net OPEB liability was determined by an actuarial valuation as of September 30, 2022.
+The College's proportion of the collective Net OPEB liability was based on the College's share of contributions to the OPEB plan relative to the total employer contributions of all participating PEEHIP employers.
+At September 30, 2023, the College's proportion was 0.237650% which was a decrease of 0.026880% from its proportion measured as of September 30, 2022.